SharePoint/sp-dev-docs/docs/general-development/what-s-changed-in-sharepoint-designer.md

 ### SharePoint 2010 Workflow platform
 <a name="WhatsChangedSharePointDesigner2013_WorkflowPlatform"> </a>

- **Description of the change.** Some features of the SharePoint 2010 Workflow platform that are dependent on Windows Workflow Foundation 3.0 are deprecated in SharePoint 2013.
+ **Description of the change.** Some features of the SharePoint 2010 Workflow platform that are dependent on Windows Workflow Foundation 3.0 are deprecated in SharePoint.

- **Reason for the change.**SharePoint 2013 introduces a new SharePoint 2013 Workflow platform that is built upon Windows Workflow Foundation 4.0 and that is integrated with Workflow Manager 1.0.
+ **Reason for the change.**SharePoint introduces a new SharePoint Workflow platform that is built upon Windows Workflow Foundation 4.0 and that is integrated with Workflow Manager 1.0.